 During the examination, only one display must be connected to the computer.

 The computer must be located in a room that is appropriate for taking an exam.
 Your screen will be shared with the VEs for the duration of the exam.
 Preferred computers are Windows PC, or Apple Mac.
-Unfortunately Chromebooks (and probably IoS and Android devices) do not work correctly with Zoom for the main exam computer.
+Chromebooks and IoS tables are OK too.

 NOTE FOR MAC USERS: "Due to increased security and permissions with Mac OS 10.14 Mojave and 10.15 Catalina, you will be prompted to authorize the Zoom Desktop Client to use the microphone, camera, and on Mac OS 10.15 Catalina, screen recording.
 The permissions are set within System Preferences of the device."
-We have found that, as of the most recent Zoom 5.x clients, you will be forced to exit and restart Zoom for these changes to take effect.
+We have found that you will be told to exit and restart Zoom for these changes to take effect but probably don't have to.
 Please make sure you have done this prior to joining your video-supervised exam session.

 The second device will also be logged into the Zoom video conference for the duration of the exam.
 It provides the VEs a side view of the candidate and the computer they are using.
 At the start of the test session, the candidate will use the second device’s camera to show the room, desk, etc. where the test is taking place.